content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/4-java-polymorphism-overloading-overriding-super-object-casting.md

 The only **disadvantage** of compile-time polymorphism is that it doesn’t include inheritance.

-## 2.2 Run-Time Polymorphism/Dynamic/Method Overriding
+## 2.2 Run-Time Polymorphism/Dynamic Polymorphism/Late Binding

 -   Whenever an object is bound with the functionality at run time, this is known as runtime polymorphism.
 -   Java virtual machine determines the proper method to call at the runtime, not at the compile time.
--   It is also called **dynamic or late binding**.
+-   It is also called **dynamic polymorphism or late binding**.
 -   The runtime polymorphism can be achieved by **method overriding**.
 -   In any object-oriented programming language, Overriding is a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
 -   When a method in a subclass has the same name, same parameters or signature, and same return type(or sub-type) as a method in its super-class, then the method in the subclass is said to *override* the method in the super-class.